The 2021 MLB season is back! But blackouts are still here.

 Are mlb.tv blackouts also based on billing address?

 You can check any US zip code on MLB.tv’ website to find out which games are blacked out in a given area.
-However, when it comes time to actually watch a stream, your geolocation is used, based on your IP address and device location services, to determine whether a stream is blacked out.
+However, when it comes time to actually watch a stream, your IP address and device location services are used to determine your location and whether a stream is blacked out.

 If you are watching in a web browser like Chrome or Firefox, only your IP address is used to determine your location.
 That’s why we recommend combining a VPN with a web browser to unblock MLB.tv streams.